 Be warned, Yelp can be a little less useful sometimes because a reference like “A vegan would hate this place” also comes up in the search.

 In addition, it can be helpful to do a Google search for the city you’ll be visiting with the word “vegan” to see if any bloggers have written about vegan meals in that city.

 It’s best to put quotes around the word vegan.
 Otherwise, Google defaults to showing vegetarian options as well, which isn’t always as useful.
 Vegetarians might love a place that specializes in cheese sticks and eggs Benedict, but that doesn’t mean it will be a great fit for vegans.

-Chain restaurants are adding vegan options by the day
+Chain restaurants keep adding vegan options

 Some chain restaurants have also made it easier by being upfront about their vegan options.
 So even though chains aren’t always the most exciting, at least they’re a known commodity and easy to search.

 Carl’s Jr., TGI Friday’s, and Del Taco are now offering the Beyond Burger.
 Burger King has the Impossible Whopper.
 (Obviously, you’ll want to order menu items without cheese, and ask about any sauces.)

 I share more of my favorite vegan fast food options here.